The Light of Day

 - For selected artists:

-- Your image, biography, links and a short statement about your work featured in one of our monthly newsletters between July 2021 and June 2022.
+- Their image, biography, links and a short statement about their work featured in one of our monthly newsletters between July 2021 and June 2022.

 - The same information and image featured on our Instagram page.